vaibhavsinghal87/js-notes/javascript.md

+The prototype link has no effect on updating.
+The prototype link is used only in retrieval.
+If we try to retrieve a property value from an object, and if the object lacks the property name, then JavaScript attempts to retrieve the property value from the prototype object.
+And if that object is lacking the property, then it goes to its prototype, and so on until the process finally bottoms out with Object.prototype.
+If the desired property exists nowhere in the prototype chain, then the result is the undefined value.
+This is called delegation.

+The standard properties in Object.prototype are all nonenumerable, which is why they do not show up in such a for/in loop.

+Invoking a function suspends the execution of the current function, passing control and parameters to the new function.
+There is no runtime error when the number of arguments and the number of parameters do not match.
+If there are too many argument values, the extra argument values will be ignored.
+If there are too few argument values, the undefined value will be substituted for the missing values.
+There is no type checking on the argument values: any type of value can be passed to any parameter.

+A function always returns a value.
+If the return value is not specified, then undefined is returned.

+For object a property's name can be any string, including the empty string.

+JavaScript does have function scope.
+That means that the parameters and variables defined in a function are not visible outside of the function, and that a variable defined anywhere within a function is visible everywhere within the function.

+Closure - For example, suppose we want to augment String with a deentityify method.
+Its job is to look for HTML entities in a string and replace them with their equivalents.
+It makes sense to keep the names of the entities and their equivalents in an object.
+But where should we keep the object?
+We could put it in a global variable, but global variables are evil.
+We could define it in the function itself, but that has a runtime cost because the literal must be evaluated every time the function is invoked.
+The ideal approach is to put it in a closure, and perhaps provide an extra method that can add additional entities

+The length can be set explicitly.
+Making the length larger does not allocate more space for the array.
+Making the length smaller will cause all properties with a subscript that is greater than or equal to the new length to be deleted.

+parseInt is a function that converts a string into an integer.
+It stops when it sees a nondigit, so parseInt("16") and parseInt("16 tons") produce the same result.

+In Java, the bitwise operators work with integers.
+JavaScript doesn't have integers.
+It only has double precision floating-point numbers.
+So, the bitwise operators convert their number operands into integers, do their business, and then convert them back.
+In most languages, these operators are very close to the hardware and very fast.
+In JavaScript, they are very far from the hardware and very slow.
+JavaScript is rarely used for doing bit manipulation.
+JavaScript does not have an integer type, but it does have bitwise operators.
+The bitwise operators convert their operands from floating-point to integers and back, so they are not nearly as efficient as they are in C or other languages.

 JavaScript programs are written using the Unicode character set.
 JavaScript assumes that the source code it is interpreting has already been normalized and makes no attempt to normalize identifiers, strings, or regular expressions itself.

 JavaScript is a case-sensitive language.